Marines correct 74-year-old Iwo Jima error

 The list of heroes immortalized in the iconic photo of the U.S. flag being raised over Iwo Jima has been revised again.

-The Marine Corps admitted on Wednesday that for 74 years, it had misidentified one of the six fighting men who appeared in the Pulitzer Prize-winning photograph by Associated Press photographer Joe Rosenthal.
+The Marine Corps acknowledged on Wednesday that for 74 years, it had misidentified one of the six fighting men who appeared in the Pulitzer Prize-winning photograph by Associated Press photographer Joe Rosenthal.

 The admission came after three historians, using film footage from atop Mount Suribachi and photos taken by other soldiers who were there, concluded that Cpl.
 Harold “Pie” Keller — not Pfc.
 Rene Gagnon — was one of the flag-raisers in the photograph.